Mount Adams, Cincinnati: History

 Allegedly to increase his property value, Longworth donated a portion of the hilltop to the Cincinnati Astronomical Society for an observatory.
 When the Cincinnati Observatory opened in 1843 it owned the most powerful telescope of its kind.
 The hill was renamed Mount Adams in honor of President John Quincy Adams, who delivered the observatory's dedication address.
 The observatory is still in operation today, though in 1871 it was moved to its current location in Mount Lookout due to excessive smoke from downtown buildings.
 The old observatory later became the Holy Cross Monastery and Church and expanded, but closed in 1977.
 The monastery is now the corporate headquarters of Towne Properties – a property management company.

 Although Cincinnati was largely Presbyterian in its early history, Mount Adams was originally a strongly Catholic working-class community composed of the Germans and Irish.
 The first Protestant church of any denomination to be founded in that neighborhood was Pilgrim Presbyterian Church on Ida Street, near the Ida Street Viaduct.

 During the American Civil War two artillery emplacements were installed on the hill to help defend the city from the Confederacy.
 One was installed at Fort View Place and the other near the present location of the Playhouse in the Park.
 Neither gun was ever fired.

 The Mount Adams Incline was completed in 1872 and linked downtown Cincinnati with the hilltop community.
 The Highland House, the incline hilltop resort, was a popular entertainment venue.
 Around that time the hill became occupied by a working-class blue-collar population.
 The Incline was closed in 1948.

 Then in 1892 Maria Longworth, granddaughter of Nicholas Longworth, opened Rookwood Pottery.
-Her work is still collected today by many and highly sought after.
+Her work is still collected today.

 In the late 1960s people began to gentrify the hilltop neighborhood, including workers who wanted to live near their downtown offices.